The Perfect Breakfast

 you won’t be able to tell what comes out.

-until you are just the vines of your watermelon.
+until you are only the vines of your watermelon.

 The dents are sold for less, only quarters and dimes